tberry825/feam-1-understanding-components/calculator-am1/README.md

 1. In your VSCode terminal, run the following command: npm start
 2. After the software is installed, also in your VSCode terminal, run the following command: npm start

+# We will be referring to this project throughout the course as we learn!